Enterprise-grade data science

 Enterprise tools and techniques

-Conceptually, enterprise IT/Admins are always trying to implement security in layers.
-This means that an application or server has multiple different kinds of security in place, making it harder for an accident or breach to occur.
+Conceptually, enterprise IT/Admins always try to implement security in layers.
+This means an application or server has multiple kinds of protection, making an accidental or intentional breach less likely.

-At every layer, sophisticated organizations are trying to implement the principle of least privilege.
-The idea is that they are trying to keep systems safe and stable by giving people the permissions they need to get their work done – and no more.
-For example, while you might want to have root access on your data science workbench, you are almost certainly not getting it if you work in an enterprise context, because you don’t really need it.
+At every layer, sophisticated organizations try to implement the principle of least privilege.
+The idea is to give people the permissions needed to complete their work – and no more.
+For example, you might want root access on your data science workbench, but you are not getting it if you work in an enterprise because you shouldn’t need it in your day-to-day work.

 Build or Buy?

-One big question any enterprise IT/Admin faces when creating a data science environment is whether to buy something or build it.
-Some IT/Admin organizations prefer to build data science platforms straight from open source tools like JupyterHub and RStudio Server on a handful of VMs or in Kubernetes.
-Others prefer to buy a whole solution from a vendor.
+One big question any enterprise IT/Admin faces when creating a data science environment is whether to build or buy one.
+Some IT/Admin organizations prefer to build data science platforms straight from open-source tools, like JupyterHub and RStudio Server.
+Conversely, some want to buy seats on a SaaS solution.

-I am obviously biased on this front, working for a company that sells this software, but I have seen many organizations decide to build something and decline to buy Posit’s Pro Products, only to come back 6 or 12 months later having discovered that DIY-ing an enterprise-ready data science environment from open source components is hard.
+I have seen many organizations decline to buy Posit’s Pro Products in favor of attempting to build a platform.
+Many come back 6 or 12 months later, having discovered that DIY-ing an 80% solution is easy, but creating a fully enterprise-ready data science environment from open-source components is hard.

-The most blunt tool an IT/Admin team has to keep bad actors out is networking.
+Networking is the first line of defense for keeping bad actors out of private systems.
 If the network is secure, it’s hard for bad actors to infiltrate and hard for insiders to accidentally or intentionally exfiltrate valuable data.
-That’s why Chapter 15 is about how enterprises approach networking to create highly secure environments.
+That’s why Chapter 15 discusses how enterprises approach networking to create highly secure environments.

-If you work in a small organization, it’s likely that everyone in the organization has access to nearly everything.
-As the organization gets larger or security concerns rise, making sure that people have access to the systems they need – and only the systems they need – becomes a higher priority and sophisticated approaches are needed to keep the solutions manageable.
-In Chapter 16, you’ll learn the basics of how sophisticated organizations think about providing a way to log in to different systems and how you can make use of those tools.
+If you work in a small organization, everyone likely has access to nearly everything.
+For larger or more security-conscious organizations, it is a higher priority that people have access to the systems they need – and only the systems they need.
+Sophisticated approaches are required to manage the access of many users to many systems and complex rules that govern who has access to what.
+In Chapter 16, you’ll learn the basics of how enterprises think about providing a way to log in to different systems and how you can make use of those tools in a data science context.

-If the environment is secure, concerns turn to how to make sure it has sufficient horsepower to support the users that need it, and how to make sure that upgrades and other changes to the environment can be done smoothly.
-That’s why Chapter 17 is all about how enterprises manage computational resources to ensure stability, especially when a lot of them are needed.
+Once IT/Admins feel that the platform is secure, their concerns turn to ensuring it has sufficient horsepower to support all the users that need it and implementing ongoing upgrades and changes with minimal interruption to users.
+Chapter 17 discusses how enterprises manage computational resources to ensure stability, especially when a lot are required.

-My hope is that by the time you’ve finished these chapters, you’ll be in great shape to articulate exactly the needs for your enterprise data science environment and to be a great partner to IT/Admin when issues, tension, or problems arise.
+By the time you’ve finished these chapters, I hope you’ll be able to articulate precisely the needs of your enterprise data science environment and be a great partner to IT/Admin when issues, tension, or problems arise.

-As this section is all about developing mental models and language to have great collaboration with IT/Admins, there are no labs in this section of the book.
-There are a lot of pictures and comprehension questions to make sure you’ve really grasped the material.
+As this part of the book is about developing mental models and language to collaborate with IT/Admins, there are no labs in this part of the book.
+There are, however, a lot of pictures and comprehension questions to ensure you’ve grasped the material.

 1. Yes, both things I’ve actually seen happen.↩︎